 WHAT SHOULD I WORRY ABOUT THEN?

-What can get your baby sick is the homeboy sitting next to you, sneezing and coughing uncontrollably.
+What can get your baby or kids (or you, I guess) is the homeboy sitting next to you, sneezing and coughing uncontrollably.
 If you happen to be seated next to someone that is visibly and/or audibly sick, use your parenting powers to get moved to a different seat.
 If it's a packed plane and that's not an option, use the air vent above you.
-Aim it just in front of your babies face, so that air is the air they breath in.
+Aim it just in front of your child's face, so that air is the air they breath in.
 HEPA filters are installed in most commercial aircrafts and filter about 99.9% of germs.
 So that air blowing over you, the air that you once thought was disease-ridden stank air, is actually the air that could keep you healthy.
 Paradigm shift.
+Also, throwing on a mask can't hurt either.

 SHOULD I BRING A FIRST AID KIT?